tobiasbrandy/jq-hs/README.md

     - `get_prog_origin/0`
     - `get_jq_origin/0`

-  - Modules: Since the modules feature is not implemented, builtins associate with this feature are also not included.
+  - Modules and Imports.
+Since the modules feature is not implemented, builtins associate with this feature are also not included.
 This functions are:
     - `modulemeta/0`
     - `get_search_list/0`